SynixeTactical/Documents/organization/constitution.md

 ### 3.7 Removal

 All members are permitted a single warning for breaking a rule.
-A member may be removed by a Staff Member on the second occurance of rule breaking.
+A member may be removed by a Staff Member on the second occurrence of rule breaking.

 ### 3.8 - Gross Misconduct